-To implement level 3 pipelining in the slave, at least one additional address register is needed.
-However, to use level 3 the master has to issue the request in the same cycle as rdy\cnt goes to 2.
-That means that this transition is combinatorial.
-We see in Figure 4 that rdy\cnt value of 3 means three or more cycles until the data is available and can therefore not be used to trigger a new transaction.
-Extension to an even deeper pipeline needs a wider rdy\cnt.
+To implement level 3 pipelining in the slave at least an additional address register is needed.
+However, to use level 3 the master has to issue the request in the same cycle as rdy_cnt goes to 2.
+That means this transition is combinatorial.
+We see in Figure 5 that rdy_cnt value of 3 means three or more cycles till the data is available and can therefore not be used to trigger a new transaction.
+Extension to an even deeper pipeline needs a wider rdy_cnt.

-5 Interconnect
+3.5 Interconnect